tensorleap/tensorleap/examples/mnist/README.md

 ## Sample Analysis

-TL allow us to further explore the model's response to a specific sample.
+Tensorleap allows us to further explore the model's response to a specific sample.
 For example, from the results below, we can see that the model's prediction was 9 while the ground truth is 8.
 Additionally, we can see which features of the data contribute to each of the output classes using the Heat Map option.